 This is the Compand parameter, a MIDI analog to the audio compressor/expander.
 A negative value on this knob, coupled with a velocity offset provided by the Drive knob, offers a super quick way to control overly dynamic MIDI, while still retaining some of its initial velocity character.

-Our velocity has hit nil and we're all out of variation.
+Did you know you can do a lot more with velocity than just make notes louder and softer?
+Our velocity as a modulator article details how to use the tips learned here to modulate any parameter you can think of!
+But for now our velocity has hit nil and we're all out of variation.
 Do you have a favorite method for imbuing MIDI velocity with some human feel?
 Let me know on twitter!